 The stress analysis methodology of air cooler piping is quite different from other types of heat exchangers.
 This is mainly due to its different construction and supporting arrangements.
 The principal application of an air-cooled heat exchanger is to maintain a heat balance through the addition or removal of heat between streams of two different operating temperatures.
 Air fin cooler (AFC) or air cooler uses the air stream as the cooling medium.
-Air is circulated by multi-blade propeller type fans as a heat exchanger media.
-AFC unit consists of fin tube bundles with a header box attached to each end, supported horizontally by a C shape steel frame or structure.
+Air is circulated by multi-blade propeller-type fans as heat exchanger media.
+AFC unit consists of fin tube bundles with a header box attached to each end, supported horizontally by a C-shaped steel frame or structure.
 In the following paragraphs, we will explore the stress analysis philosophy of air cooler piping systems using Caesar II.

 Documents for Air Cooler Piping Stress Analysis

-The important documents required for the stress analysis of air cooled heat exchanger piping are
+The important documents required for the stress analysis of air-cooled heat exchanger piping are

 - Latest piping stress isometrics.